-- (1) Member of the Audit Committee. - (2) Member of the Corporate Governance and Nominating Committee. - (3) Member of the Compensation Committee. - (4) Mr. Roos was appointed Chief Financial Officer and Corporate Secretary of the Corporation subsequent to December 31, 2020.
+(1) Member of the Corporate Governance and Nominating Committee.

+- (2) Member of the Compensation Committee.

+- (3) Member of the Audit Committee.

+- (4) Mr. Reinfrank was appointed as a Director of the Corporation subsequent to December 31, 2021.

 Cease Trade Orders, Bankruptcies, Penalties and Sanctions